wiskojo/wiskojo.github.io/_posts/2018-04-02-visualizing-reddit-sentiments-with-emojis.md

 ![png](https://raw.githubusercontent.com/wiskojo/wiskojo.github.io/master/resources/2018-04-02-visualizing-reddit-sentiments-with-emojis/output_52_0.png)

 #### Visualizing Networks of Subreddits with Strong Sentimental Connections
 Perhaps clusters don't tell the whole story; this thought urges us to pursue a different kind of visualization for our sentiment data that would perhaps help elucidate the difference in results and effectiveness between applying K-means and spectral clustering.
-With this in mind, we generate a network graph for our data with subreddits as nodes and edges connecting between subreddits whose JS distance is lower than a predefined threshold.
+With this in mind, we generate a network graph for our data with subreddits as nodes and edges connecting between subreddits whose JS distance is lower than some predefined threshold.
 Interestingly enough, we see that even within some very obvious, strongly coupled, subreddit clusters, that the subreddits within those clusters don't have sufficient affinity to be connected.
-We can then deduce that t-SNE succesfully localizes these clusters as neighbors in the embedding due to their relative similarity; i.e. subreddits that are highly sentimentally idiosyncratic and are clustered together are not necessarily very similar to one another, but they are just so far removed from every other subreddit that they are forced into being neighbors.
+We can then perhaps deduce that t-SNE succesfully localizes these clusters as neighbors in the embedding due to their relative similarity; i.e. subreddits that are highly sentimentally idiosyncratic and are clustered together are not necessarily very similar to one another, but they are just so far removed from every other subreddit that they are forced into being neighbors.
 This could explain why spectral clustering, which focuses prominently on connectivity strength, fails to appropriately find these clusters and why on the other hand K-means, which focuses on relative geometric proximity, excels.

 <iframe width="700" height="410" frameborder="0" scrolling="no" src="//plot.ly/~wiskojo/11.embed?link=false"></iframe>